 The Translocation Plan also addressed the establishment of a future fauna corridor between Precinct 2A and neighbouring Jandakot Regional Park's Acourt Reserve to allow for the dispersion of remaining wallabies throughout a larger area of bushland.
 Western Wildlife (2017b) estimated that the wallaby density in Precinct 2A following the completion of surrounding clearing was 0.74 wallabies/ha, which equated to a population of 21-22 wallabies.
 This was more than twice the density calculated in 2014, but the increase was expected following the mustering of wallabies from neighbouring areas (i.e. not included in the translocation project) prior to clearing.
 The corridor was formally established in early 2018 with the installation of two purpose-built 'wallaby gates'.
-The gates have been monitored with motion-sensitive cameras since installation.
-Monitoring has shown that the gates are being utilised by both wallabies and Western Grey Kangaroos.
+The gates were monitored with motion-sensitive cameras for over 12 months (JAH, 2020).
+Monitoring showed that the gates are utilised by both wallabies and Western Grey Kangaroos.